-58. Private sector crowding out by public institutions.
+57. Sector Strategies and Polices: The private sector crowding out by public institutions is area of concern.
 Public support for state owned enterprises like AMC and FCBL may crowd out smaller firms wishing to grow and may actually stifle private investment.
 RGoB enterprises and the MoAF supply driven approach distorts the market and crowds out competition (the AMC and FCBL are good examples of enterprises crowding out the private sector).